Davis1776/2020-04-Leaflet-Challenge/README.md

 * Data Source: [United States Geological Survey (USGS)]()
 * [JSON](https://www.json.org/json-en.html) documentation was used in collecting the data.
 * [Leaflet](https://leafletjs.com/) documenation was used in building the map.
+* Butler University Data Analytics and Visualization Executive Education program and instructors for assistance.
+* Hat tip to Triology Education Services for providing the challenge guidelines.

 ## Copyright
 Michael Davis © 2020.
 All Rights Reserved.